 Car salesmen are good at what they do.
 I’ve known several people who went to a dealership to test drive a car and drove off the lot a few hours later, wondering, “what just happened?”

 Make sure you have a plan when you are still in the searching phase and deciding which car to buy.
 Until you decide upon the exact make and model of the car you will buy, you should hold firm to the “no purchase rule.”

 All new cars are shiny and filled with features and upgrades that are likely an upgrade over your current vehicle.
 Of course, you can imagine yourself driving that vehicle!
-But don’t buy it until you have compared several makes and models to determine the best car for your needs, taking into account comfort, size, utility, and other features.
+But don’t buy it until you have compared several makes and models to determine the best car for your needs, considering comfort, size, utility, and other features.

-Once you have decided on the right vehicle, you should then start searching for the right deal.
+Once you have decided on the right vehicle, you should search for the right deal.
 Buying before you reach this point in the process almost guarantees you won’t get the best deal, and you may not even get the right vehicle for your needs.

 Don’t suffer buyer’s remorse!

 Vehicle Values & Pricing

 Only after you have decided on which vehicle to buy should you focus on the price of the car.
 There are several great resources to help you do just that.